NixOS/nixos-hardware/purism/librem/5r4/README.md

 And shut the phone down by holding the power key.

 Start it up and you should be booting straight into your NixOS installation.

+## Updating u-boot

+Once you're running NixOS with this module, you can run `# u-boot-install-librem5 /dev/mmcblk0` any time to reflash the most recent version of u-boot from the running NixOS.

+> **Warning**
+>
+> While I (@999eagle) will test u-boot updates on my own device before updating this repository, flashing u-boot may still render your device unbootable!